QMSforever/Causal-Inference/README.md

 ### Software and Practical Guides
 1. **Liu, L., Wang, Y., and Xu, Y. (2022)**: "A Practical Guide to Counterfactual Estimators for Causal Inference with Time-Series Cross-Sectional Data".
 Practical guide for implementing counterfactual estimators.
 2. **Mou, H., Liu, L., and Xu, Y. (2023)**: "Panel Data Visualization in R (panelView) and Stata (panelview)".
 Tools for visualizing panel data.
 3. **Xu, Yiqing.
 (2023)**: "Causal Inference with Time-Series Cross-Sectional Data: A Reflection."
-Available at SSRN 3979613.
 Xu provides a comprehensive reflection on the challenges of causal inference within the context of time-series cross-sectional data.